teiler/api.teiler.io/README.md

 ## Run from source

-Perquisites:
+Prerequisites:

  - Java / OpenJDK 8
  - PostgreSQL 9

-1. Install the perquisites.
+1. Install the prerequisites.
 2. Clone the master branch or a version tag from Github.
 3. Do steps 4 and 5 from above.
 4. Run `./gradlew run` to run TYLR.